dwt/worktimer/README.md

 - You can see a live preview of the current intervall length as a preview for easy reference

 Thats it.
 This really is a simple time tracker, that does just enough for my own needs.

+## License

+This software is licensed under the MIT license.
+For details see [the license.txt](license.txt).